DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/accessibility-statement.md

 ## How accessible this website is

-We know some parts of this website are not fully accessible:

-- you cannot modify the line height or spacing of text
+We know the service is not fully accessible because you cannot modify the line height or spacing of text.
-- you cannot skip to the main content when using a screen reader

 ## Feedback and contact information